Where is the Electronic Music Lab?

 What can I do at EML?

-– learn interesting stuff like synthesis, sampling, effects and more
+- Learn interesting concepts such as synthesis, sampling, effects etc.

 What is Electronic Music?

-Do I need to know music to join EML?
+Do I need to have music theory, or know music to join EML?

 Does EML require a lot of time?

-It depends on how high your interest level is.
+Any extra curricular activity you take up in university will take up time from your studies.
+The amount of time you devote to EML depends on your interest level.
 If you really get into it, we’ll see a lot of you!

 Members start their electronic music production journey with EML via an Orientation Session and an Ableton Live Basic Workshop.
 The workshop fee for AY2018/19 is $50 and serves as a lifetime membership fee into the group.

 Should you join the group in the middle of semester, if you stay long enough you would have to pay the membership fee.
 It is highly recommended to join at the start of the academic year though.
 Do follow our social media on opportunities to join EML.